0

 The second interesting offer that can be found in the same place is Rojst (English title Im Sumpf).
 The series is set in a small Polish town in the 1980s.
 Two journalists have doubts about the way the local police are investigating the murder of a prostitute and a communist activist.
 Great roles by Dawid Ogrodnik, Andrzej Seweryn and Piotr Fronczewski.

-I don’t recommend the 1983 series.
-The idea behind the plot is interesting – after the terrorist attack in 1983, Poland becomes a police state and the Iron Curtain does not fall – but the staging is boring, incoherent and, to put it colloquially, difficult to watch.
+I don’t recommend the series 1983.
+The idea behind the plot is indeed interesting – after a terrorist attack in 1983, Poland becomes a police state and the Iron Curtain never falls – but the execution is dull, incoherent, and, colloquially speaking, hard to watch.

-Now something lighter (and shorter).
-I recommend the film The Art of Loving.
-The story of Michalina Wisłock a (also available to watch on Netflix).
-It is always worth watching a film that shows an interesting female character, especially since Polish cinema does not often portray women.
-Wisłocka’s book has been a national bestseller for years, and now we have the opportunity to get acquainted with the story of its author, who was far ahead of her time.
+Now for something lighter (and shorter).
+I recommend the film The Art of Loving – the story of Michalina Wisłocka (also available on Netflix).
+It’s always worth watching a movie that portrays an interesting female character, especially since Polish cinema doesn’t often depict women.
+Wisłocka’s book has been a national bestseller for years, and now we have the chance to learn the story of its author, who was far ahead of her time.

-And finally, something that has a higher level of recognition.
-The Łódź Film School has made 239 short films of its graduates available online, which you can watch here: http://filmpolski.pl.
-I’ll write about which of these movies I recommend and why in my next post.
+And finally, something more well-known: The Łódź Film School has made 239 short films by its graduates available online, which you can watch at filmpolski.pl.
+In my next post, I’ll write about which of these films I recommend and why.